basilisp-lang/basilisp/docs/pyinterop.rst

 In Clojure, these tags are type declarations for certain primitive types.
 In Clojurescript, tags are type *hints* and they are only necessary in extremely limited circumstances to help the compiler.
 In Basilisp, tags are not used by the compiler at all.
-Instead, tags applied to function arguments and return values in Basilisp are applied to the underlying Python objects and are introspectable at runtime using the Python `inspect <https://docs.python.org/3/library/inspect.html>`_ standard library module.
+Instead, tags applied to function arguments and return values in Basilisp are applied to the underlying Python objects and are introspectable at runtime using the Python :external:py:mod:`inspect` standard library module.

 Type hints may be applied to :lpy:form:`def` names, function arguments and return values, and :lpy:form:`let` local forms.